RichT-K/QRKeyCache/README.md

 When the player finds the image they scan the QR Code taking them to the page which records their find, also updating the map.

-There are time limits on each game which should be reflected on the page and accounted for when an expired game image code is scanned.
+There are time limits on each game which should be reflected on the page and accounted for when an inactive game image code is scanned.
 When enough players indicate an active image is unreadable it may be replaced with a new image or deactived from the game.

 A goal is to incorporate local business to sponsor prizes for the players who complete the game with the most finds